Platform

 Verification bundle

-Receipts attached to every PR Keygraph opens.
+Receipts attached to every patch Keygraph delivers.

 The review gate stays yours.